openbible-io/en_ust/README.md

 field in the [manifest.yaml](https://git.door43.org/unfoldingWord/en_ust/src/master/manifest.yaml) file.

-## Viewing

-To view the rendered USFM files, go to https://door43.org/u/unfoldingWord/en_ust/

-To view the translationNotes, go to https://git.door43.org/unfoldingWord/en_tn

 ## Editing

 ### Introduction to the UST

-The unfoldingWord Simplified Text (UST) is designed to be used in conjunction with the unfoldingWord Literal Text (ULT), the translationNotes, and the translationWords as a tool for Bible translation.
+The unfoldingWord® Simplified Text (UST) is designed to be used in conjunction with the [unfoldingWord® Literal Text (ULT)](https://git.door43.org/unfoldingWord/en_ult), the [unfoldingWord® Translation Notes (UTN)](https://git.door43.org/unfoldingWord/en_tn), and the [unfoldingWord® Translation Words (UTW)](https://git.door43.org/unfoldingWord/en_tw) as a tool for Bible translation.
 Unlike the ULT and unlike an end-user Bible, the UST does not use figures of speech, idioms, abstract nouns, or grammatical forms that are difficult to translate into many languages.

 ### Editing the UST